mvaganov/CmdLineAsteroids/notes.md

 still screenshot of the game screen, with labels for the asteroids of different size, player, player's projectiles, and ammo pickup.

 ### voice
-My game will need moving circles to destroy, which are the conceptual asteroids.
-The rocks to blast in my lowfi rockblaster game.
+My game will need moving circles to destroy, which are the conceptual asteroids; the rocks to blast in my lowfi rockblaster game.
 The game's player will be a polygon shape visually distinct from the circles.
 The player will shoot projectiles.
 I want to see spinning triangles for these projectiles, because I think that will look cool.
 When the player destroys asteroids, they will break into smaller asteroids. the smallest asteroid will turn into an ammo pickup when destroyed.